Facilities

 Dalton Center

-Western Michigan University's School of Music is housed in the Dorothy U. Dalton Center.
-Boasting 157,000 square feet, or the equivalent of 4.5 football fields, Its distinctive spaces include two recital halls, a multitrack digital recording studio, an electronic music laboratory, a state-of-the-art multimedia room, a music therapy clinic, a computer lab featuring Mac workstations (each equipped with a M-Audio keyboard workstation), and one of the world's largest installations of prefabricated, sound-isolated practice rooms and teaching studios.
-The Dalton Center is adjacent to the nationally recognized James W. Miller Auditorium, an accessible venue to feature larger School of Music ensemble performances.
+Western Michigan University's Irving S. Gilmore School of Music is housed in the Dorothy U. Dalton Center.
+Boasting 157,000 square feet, or the equivalent of 4.5 football fields, Dalton Center's distinctive spaces include two recital halls, a professional recording studio, various music production workstations and studios, a state-of-the-art multimedia room, a computer lab, a keyboard lab, and one of the world's largest installations of prefabricated, sound-isolated practice rooms and teaching studios.
+Dalton Center is adjacent to the nationally recognized James W. Miller Auditorium, an accessible venue for featuring the music school's large ensemble performances and festivals.